|

 the neural inhibitory signal may be mediated by follistatin, secreted from

+the mesoderm.
 Once cells are committed to the neural fate they coalesce to form the

 neural plate.
 The neural plate then invaginates along the neuroaxis, folds